tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2005

 * With pro wrestling still non-existent, a backyard scene begins to emerge.
 The earliest known backyards are Pomerania Indy Wrestling Group from Gdańsk, and Polish Wrestling Underground.
 Many of these organizations fold after a year or two, but some thrive.
+See the timeline in [Chronology of Polish wrestling](@/a/chronology.md).

 #### 2009